fenglui/painting-landscapes-with-the-body/outline/03-step1-deepLab.md

 3. Input === Camera
 4. Output === Preview
 5. Click Run Remotely
-6. If all goes well, you should see a semantic image map that looks like the image below.
+6. If all goes well, you should see a semantic image map that looks something like the image below.
 7. Next, click the Output Export button to save a series of images from the video capture into a folder on your computer.
     * Export Type === Image Directory
     * File Name === select this to set the name and location for an image directory to store the exported images